MicrosoftDocs/sdk-api/sdk-api-src/content/evntcons/ns-evntcons-_event_header.md

 ### -field EventDescriptor

 Defines the information about the event such as the event identifier and severity level.
 For details, see <a href="https://msdn.microsoft.com/907e6c38-5eaa-49da-9dc0-d055dcc69d1a">EVENT_DESCRIPTOR</a>.

+### -field DUMMYUNIONNAME

+### -field DUMMYUNIONNAME.DUMMYSTRUCTNAME

+### -field DUMMYUNIONNAME.DUMMYSTRUCTNAME.KernelTime

+Elapsed execution time for kernel-mode instructions, in CPU time units.
+If you are using a private session, use the value in the <b>ProcessorTime</b> member instead.
+For more information, see Remarks.

+### -field DUMMYUNIONNAME.DUMMYSTRUCTNAME.UserTime

+Elapsed execution time for user-mode instructions, in CPU time units.
+If you are using a private session, use the value in the <b>ProcessorTime</b> member instead.
+For more information, see Remarks.

 ### -field ActivityId